What is a potentiostat and its use in Science & Industry (Electrochemistry Basics Series) - BioLogic Learning Center

 Figure 3: Example of a three-electrode setup.

-The control amplifier (CA) is a key electronic component in the potentiostat.
-It is used to keep the voltage between the reference electrode and the working electrode as close as possible to the voltage of the input source $E_{\mathrm{i}}$.
+Control Amplifier (CA): A core electronic component that regulates the potential between the WE and RE, keeping it as close as possible to the voltage of the input source $E_\text i$.
 The potentiostat circuit diagram in Figure 4 shows the position of the control amplifier in a simplified design of a modern potentiostat [1].

 Figure 4: Circuit diagram of basic potentiostat design [1].